Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Preliminaries

-We can easily see that the probability $\mathbb{P}_T \left[ y=0 | z_{u}^{*} , \theta , \pi \right]$ serves as the weight for user $u$.
-As a result, a user with a high anomaly score (i.e., $1- \mathbb{P}_T$) will contribute less to the prediction, which can enhance the robustness of recommendation under node injection attacks.
-We can also notice that the fraudster detection component is supervised in nature as the ground-truth labels are required during training; later, we will show the defects of this design.
+The probability $\mathbb{P} \left[ y=0 | z_{u} , \theta \right]$ serves as the weight for user $u$.
+As a result, a user with a high anomaly score (i.e., $1- \mathbb{P}$) contributes less to the prediction, which can enhance the robustness of recommendation under node injection attacks.
+We can also notice that the fraudster detection component is supervised in nature as the ground-truth labels are required during training; later, we will show the defects of this design by designing a powerful attack \textbf{MetaC}.